1966 Arkansas gubernatorial election

 The 1966 Arkansas gubernatorial election was held on November 8, 1966.
-Winthrop Rockefeller was elected governor of Arkansas, becoming the first Republican to hold the office since Reconstruction.
+Winthrop Rockefeller was elected governor of Arkansas, becoming the first Republican to be elected to the office since Reconstruction in 1872.

-The election occurred amidst strong midterm results for the Republican Party nationally, and in the traditionally-Democratic south.
+The election occurred amidst strong midterm results for the Republican Party nationally, and in the traditionally-Democratic South.
 Republicans concurrently won the governorship of Florida also for the first time since Reconstruction, and only narrowly lost the governorship of Georgia, despite winning a plurality of the vote.

 Democratic primary

 Popular and powerful six-term (since 1955) incumbent Orval E. Faubus decided against seeking re-election.
 "Justice Jim" Johnson, a political ally of George C. Wallace of Alabama, ran a segregationist campaign with support of the White Citizens Council.
 A decade earlier, Johnson had run in the Democratic primary against Faubus, another segregationist, whom he accused of working behind the scenes for racial integration.